 - Earn 5% cash back on office supply and communications such as Internet, landline, and cable TV services, up to a $25,000 maximum per year.

-- Earn $750 bonus cash back as a sign-up bonus after spending at least $7,500 on purchases within 3 months of account opening.
+- Earn $750 bonus cash back after you spend $6,000 on purchases in the first 3 months from account opening.

 Methodology: How We Select the Best Restaurant Credit Cards